 QMB-Only members are a limited benefit category of Medicaid members.
-They receive payment of the following:
+The only benefits they receive from Wisconsin Medicaid are payment of the following:

-- Medicare monthly premiums for Part A, Part B, or both. - Coinsurance, copayment, and deductible for Medicare-allowed services.
+- Medicare monthly premiums for Part A, Part B, or both. - o Coinsurance, copayment, and deductible for Medicare-allowed services.